-Interest expense was \$8.6 million for the three months ended March 31, 2016 compared to \$4.6 million for the three months ended March 31, 2015.
-This increase was primarily attributable to interest expense related to our 2022 notes that were issued in December 2015, offset by a decrease in interest expense related to our previously-outstanding loans payable with Hercules Technology Growth Capital, Inc. that were repaid in full during December 2015.
+Interest expense was \$21.1 million for the three months ended June 30, 2016 compared to \$4.5 million for the three months ended June 30, 2015, an increase of \$16.7 million, or 372%.
+This increase was primarily attributable to a one-time non-cash charge of \$14.6 million associated with the induced conversion of an aggregate principal amount of \$64.2 million of our convertible notes in April 2016 as well as interest expense related to our 2022 notes that were issued in December 2015, offset by a decrease in interest expense related to our previously outstanding loans payable to Hercules Technology Growth Capital, Inc., or Hercules, that were repaid in full during December 2015.